 Starting any business from scratch can be intimidating – assuming you’re already in a job, I would highly recommend you stick with that job and do conversions in your spare time, while steadily building your business and reputation.
-If you are currently out of work, then I would look in to seeing what help is available to get you started.
+If you are currently out of work, then I would look into seeing what help is available to get you started.
 If you’re a pensioner, then converting bikes to electric is a great way to earn some extra income during retirement.

 What experience do I need?

-For starters you need to be confident in your ability to do the job.
+For starters, you need to be confident in your ability to do the job.
 It will help greatly if you already have a good understanding of bicycles and electrics from the outset.
-My personal background was in motorcycles so the transition was fairly smooth.
-If you’re a complete novice, then it can be a steep and unforgiving learning curve – if this is you then I would advise maybe doing a couple of conversions as a trail run to see how you get on.
+My background was in motorcycles so the transition was fairly smooth.
+If you’re a complete novice, then it can be a steep and unforgiving learning curve – if this is you then I would advise maybe doing a couple of conversions as a trial run to see how you get on.

 There’s no professional qualification relating to e-bike conversions, but you should have a good working knowledge of electrics, bicycles and bicycle maintenance before you get started.
-Remember, you will be dealing with peoples bikes and making mistakes early on will damage your reputation.
+Remember, you will be dealing with people’s bikes and making mistakes early on will damage your reputation.

 You will be installing kits like the Bafang and Tongsheng, so I would head over to YouTube and carefully study some of the excellent installation videos on there.

-Will I need a premises
+Will I need premises?

-You will need a decent sized workspace.
+You will need a decent-sized workspace.
 It’s no good trying to do it in the kitchen or conservatory.
-At the very least you’ll need a garage or decent sized shed in your garden.
+At the very least you’ll need a garage or decent-sized shed in your garden.
 Space is important because you don’t want to be working in a cramped environment, also it doesn’t present a very good image to potential customers.
 If your business is successful and grows, you may want to think about a small industrial unit.

 What tools will I need?

 This is probably going to be your biggest expense.
-At the very least you’re going to want a full complement of bicycle-specific tools – you can buy on a budget to start with but you may eventually want to invest in some high quality tools.
+At the very least you’re going to want a full complement of bicycle-specific tools – you can buy on a budget to start with but you may eventually want to invest in some high-quality tools.

 A decent bike stand is very important as it will make things a lot easier, especially when installing motors and doing things like adjusting gears or brakes.

-Some e-bike motor conversion kits already come with specific tools relating to that motor, but it’s worth double checking.
+Some e-bike motor conversion kits already come with specific tools relating to that motor, but it’s worth double-checking.
 The Tongsheng motor is usually supplied with a special tool (for tightening the motor) but the Bafang kit doesn’t always come with a tool so you will need to buy one separately.

 A soldering iron is recommended and a multimeter is a useful thing to have, more for diagnostics than anything else.
 It’s also worth buying a USB programming lead for the Bafang – sometimes customers like to have the pedal assist smoothed out and you can do this with a USB lead and free software.